DaveEveritt/decision-maker/README.md

 Because decisions are hard, I made this.

-## PRIORITY!
+## BUGS

-- [ ] fix pro slider but totals adding to 50% if maxed
+- [ ] fix pro slider totals adding to 50% if maxed
 - [ ] fix input ID allocation from sequential to pro1, con1, etc.
+- [ ] adding one more to choices after ranking resets the total to zero

 ## TO DO